 Emmy Robertson, a nationally renowned rug hooker, retired in 2013 after seven years as co-pastor of the First Church of Squantum.
 Emmy went to Episcopal Divinity School in Cambridge and was ordained in 2006.
 She is now pursuing her career as a fiber artist, with a book in the offing.

-Elizabeth Dodson Gray served as TOP’s coordinator for thirty-two years, from Fall 1978 to the end of Spring 2010, and she has attended TOP/WE since its beginning in 1973.
+Elizabeth Dodson Gray created WomenExplore/TOP as we know it and served as TOP’s coordinator for thirty-two years, from Fall 1978 to the end of Spring 2010.
+She attended TOP/WE since its beginning in 1973.
 She also became TOP's first executive director when it became an independent non-profit in 2003.
 She was responsible for forming TOP/WE into what it is today—a strongly feminist organization which uses the feminist process of sharing our lives and issues, and looking there for concerns from which to design future WE conference series.
 This unique method of designing the series is what makes WE so special.
 In addition she introduced the focus talk in which a member of the advisory committee describes how that week's topic has impacted her life, for good or ill.